IAEA-NDS/PREPRO/README.md

 ## PREPRO 2021

-The ENDF/B preprocessing codes (PREPRO) are a collection of 22 module codes, which are designed to convert ENDF/B formatted evaluated data from the originally distributed form (ENDF-6) to forms in which the data can be used in applications.
+The ENDF/B preprocessing codes (PREPRO) are a collection of 18 module codes, which are designed to convert ENDF/B formatted evaluated data from the originally distributed ENDF-6 format to formats in which the data can be used in application codes.

 Features of the codes:
-- Forms include pointwise, groupwise cross-section, emitted particules angular distribution and spectra, particle and activation yields, multi-band parameters.
+- ENDF-6 formatted data include pointwise, groupwise cross-sections, emitted particles angular distribution and spectra, particle and activation yields, multi-band parameters.
 - Data can be plotted on-screen or plots can be saved as PostScript files to disk.
 - The codes run on Linux, MacOS and Windows.
 - PREPRO 2021 is ENDF/B-tested and completely Fortran, C and C++ compatible.